 - Petty Cash Vouchers require Form 304.1.2f – Uniform Receipt for Payments Made from Petty Cash.
 Multiple receipts can be reimbursed on one petty cash voucher by adding additional lines and chartfields to the voucher.

-- Cash Advance Vouchers should use Form 307.1.2f – Cash Advancement Agreement and use only the permissible account codes for this:
+- Cash Advance Vouchers should complete two forms, Form 307.1.1f Application for the Advancement of Trust Funds (Cash Advance) and Form 307.1.2f – Cash Advancement Agreement, and, if applicable, Form 307.1.3f Request for Advance of Purchase of Gift Cards and use only the permissible account codes for this:

 - 559510 (Cash Advance – OSR)